Yes, you can eat well at the stadium

 4. Tailgate healthy.

 It’s not a real Saturday in the South without a tailgate.
-And, Kendrick says, “one way to avoid all the temptations at the stadium is to plan your own pregame tailgate with healthy food and drink choices.”
+And, Kendrick said, “one way to avoid all the temptations at the stadium is to plan your own pregame tailgate with healthy food and drink choices.”

 We suggest you try her recipe for healthier Buffalo “wings.”
 With a fraction of the fat, calories and sodium of traditional wings, these spicy Buffalo chicken tenders are reason enough to throw a party.